Binary Kerr black-hole scattering at 2PM from quantum higher-spin Compton: Observables for 2PM Kerr

 where the ellipsis are (divergent) terms that are independent of $b^\mu$, and hence irrelevant.
 The $1$PM impulse \eqref{eq:1PMimpulse} then also follows via $\Delta p^{\mu}_{\mathrm{1PM}} = \partial\chi_{\mathrm{1PM}}/\partial b_{\mu}$, which kills the divergent terms.

 At 2PM, we will give the full eikonal result using spin-multiple expanded formulae.
-However, it interesting to first Fourier transform two of our simpler all-orders-in-spin triangle coefficients, and inspect the partial result.
+However, it is interesting to first Fourier transform two of our simpler all-order-in-spin triangle coefficients, and inspect the partial result.
 The first triangle coefficient \eqref{FirstTerm} integrates to

 where ${\cal J}_{n,k}$ is the Fourier transform of the Bessel-like function $J_{n,k}$.
 Using ${\bf x}=(x_1,x_2,x_3)$, it can be written as